 To show how large each competitor is, you can use metrics such as revenue, employees, number of locations, etc. If you have limited information about the company on hand then you may want to do some additional research or contact them directly for more information.
 You should also include their website so readers can learn more if they desire (along with social media profiles).

-Once you complete this list, take a step back and try to determine how much market share each competitor has.
+Once you complete this list, take a step back and determine the market share distribution for each competitor.
 You can use different methods to do this such as market research, surveys, or conduct focus groups or interviews with target customers.

 You should also take into account the barriers to entry that exist in your market.
 What would it take for a new company to enter the market and start competing with you?
 This could be anything from capital requirements to licensing and permits.